MaDHouSe79/mh-ragdoll/README.md

-## QB-Ragdoll just a fun think to have in your server
+## QB-Ragdoll just a fun thing to have in your server

 ## Install
 - copy the folder `qb-ragdoll` to `resources\[qb]`